 Safety managers within the European Aviation Safety Agency (EASA) jurisdiction now have to comply with Regulation No 376/2014.
 Their major concern should be whether their existing safety databases will conform to EASA's requirement for ECCAIRS compatibility.

 ECCAIRS Compatibility May Cost Tens of Thousands $$

 For most aviation service providers, this requirement placed an undue burden on the safety team to restructure their existing systems to comply with EASA regulations.
 Compliance may run into tens of thousands of dollars.
 However, there is a less expensive solution.

 Effective November 15, 2015, Regulation (EU) No 376/2014 on the reporting, analysis, and follow-up of occurrences in civil aviation requires all organizations established in a Member State to establish a mandatory reporting system to facilitate the collection of details of occurrences.

 As per the regulation; to facilitate information exchange, occurrence reports should be stored in databases which should be compatible with the European Coordination Centre for Aircraft Incident Reporting Systems (ECCAIRS) and with the ADREP taxonomy.
 The Agency and the Commission should provide technical support for the interoperability of the systems.

 Understanding the ECCAIRS Reporting Compatibility Challenges

 What does it mean to be "compatible with ECCAIRS?"
-For many report types, the reports will have to report within 72 hours in a compatible format, meaning the E5X format.
+For mandatory report types, aviation service providers have to report within 72 hours in a compatible format, meaning the E5X format.
 To simplify matters, the E5X format is a zipped up XML file.